dskuldeep/maxim-resource-portal/README.md

 ## 🚢 Deployment

+### Deploy to Netlify

+The site is configured for Netlify deployment with `netlify.toml`:

+1. Push your code to GitHub
+2. Connect your repository to Netlify
+3. Netlify will automatically:
+   - Run `npm run build`
+   - Deploy the `out/` directory
+   - Set up the `NEXT_PUBLIC_BASE_URL` environment variable

 ### Deploy to Vercel

 1. Push your code to GitHub
 2. Import project on [Vercel](https://vercel.com)
-3. Deploy with one click
+3. Vercel will automatically detect Next.js and deploy

-### Deploy to Other Platforms
+### Deploy to Other Static Hosts

 Build the static site: